tlamy/usb-power-osd/README.md

 sudo apt-get install -y libgtk-3-dev libwebkit2gtk-4.1-dev libappindicator3-dev
 ```

+### Windows
+#### Prerequisites
+Jetbrains CLion is my IDE of choice, it already has with cmake and ninja bundled.

+Building on Windows is only tested using mingw, I recently used https://github.com/niXman/mingw-builds-binaries/releases.

 ## Running
 ### Linux
 You need to have access to `/dev/ttyUSB*`, this is usually managed by adding your use to a special group.